Leonor, Princess of Asturias: Official agenda

 On 24 October 2025, she presided over the seventh edition of the Princess of Asturias Awards.
-This was the second edition she presided over the event as an adult.
-As Leonor is the heir to the throne, King Felipe confessed the 2026 ceremony would only be her presiding over it.
 In addition, she was the only one to deliver a speech at the Exemplary Town Award in Valdesoto.

+On 30 May 2026, she attended her first Armed Forces Day in Vigo.

+On 6 June 2026 Leonor alongside her sister Sofia attended their first meeting with Pope Leo XIV.
+The following day, they attended a mass with him in the Plaza de Cibeles.

+On 19 July 2026 she attended the 2026 FIFA World Cup final against Argentina, alongside her family and prime minister Pedro Sanchez.

 Titles, styles, honours and arms

 Princess Leonor and her parents with the prime minister (left) and the president of the Congress of Deputies (right) in November 2023.

 As children of the prince of Asturias, Leonor was born infanta and initially styled "Her Royal Highness Infanta Doña Leonor".
 Upon her father's accession to the throne, Leonor became the heir presumptive to the Spanish throne, and she inherited the traditional titles of the heir: Princess of Asturias, Princess of Girona, Princess of Viana, Duchess of Montblanc, Countess of Cervera and Lady of Balaguer.
 Leonor is the 36th person to bear the title of princess of Asturias since its creation in 1388.

 Since then, Leonor is generally styled as "Her Royal Highness The Princess of Asturias", although depending on the province of the country, another title may be added.
 For example, when visiting the territories of the former Crown of Aragon, she is usually titled "Her Royal Highness the Princess of Asturias and Girona" and, in Navarre, she is referred as "Her Royal Highness the Princess of Asturias and Viana".